 - Preheat oven to 200°C / 400°F

-- Peel the onions and chop them finely.
+- Peel the onions and garlic and chop them finely.

-- Place the onions and butter in a large, deep roasting pan approxiately 9" x 12" (23cmx 30cm) and place in the oven for about 5 minutes, or until they are browned.
+- Place the onions, chopped garlic and butter in a large, deep roasting pan approxiately 9" x 12" (23cmx 30cm) and place in the oven for about 5 minutes, or until they are browned.